Weble/JoomlaCommands/README.md

 Console Application based on Symfony Console to add a single entrypoint to execute custom commands via CLI through plugins.

+# WARNING: This is still in development.
+Use at your own risk, and feel free to PR any changes you see fit!

 ## Executing Commands

 ```php bin/console list```